Chocolate Pound Cake tastes like a cross between a brownie and a piece of chocolate cake. This rich chocolate cake is so simple but so good!

 How to make chocolate pound cake

-I recommend it.
+- I recommend using Dutch-processed cocoa powder in this recipe.
 I used Hershey’s Special Dark Cocoa in the loaf pictured here.

-However, you can use unsweetened cocoa powder if you prefer.
+- However, you can use unsweetened cocoa powder if you prefer.
+The pound cake won’t be as dark with unsweetened cocoa powder.

 This pound cake pairs really well with ice cream or sweetened whipped cream.
 My favorite way to top it is with sweetened whipped cream and fresh strawberries.

-This cake will keep for about 3 days stored, covered, at room temperature.
+This cake should be stored in an airtight container.
+It will keep for about 3 days when properly stored at room temperature.

 More chocolate cake recipes!